Confused? Need assistance? Ask-A-Librarian for help.

-Provides comprehensive worldwide coverage of research in the biological and biomedical sciences published in the English language.
-Subjects covered include biochemistry, biology, biotechnology, botany, ecology, genetic engineering, genetics, microbiology, and more.
+Covers research in the biological and biomedical sciences published in English, including biochemistry, biology, biotechnology, botany, ecology, genetic engineering, genetics, microbiology, and more.

 (See Dan Bowell to use this database.)

-Offers well-researched information covering all aspects of human impact to the environment, including scholarly, government and general-interest titles on global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
-Provides indexing and abstracts for more than 384,000 records, as well as full-text access for more than 4,700 records.
+Covers all aspects of human impact to the environment, including scholarly, government and general-interest titles on global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.

 - Science In Context